 This document will go over the concepts and functions within the canvas layers of Foundry VTT.
 The canvas is where all game scenes are built and played.
 It contains the following layers: background, foreground, sound, notes, lights, walls, tiles, and actors.
 Each layer contains different things, has specific functions and features, and interacts with other layers in specific ways.

-The foreground layer is like the background layer in many ways: it is set during scene creation, is the same size as the scene itself, and generally doesn't change drastically.
+The foreground layer, similar to the background, is set during scene creation, and is the same size as the scene itself.
 However, this layer is drawn over the layers below it, allowing the map creator to add art which is always visible over other tiles, background art, and actors.
 This is especially useful for building walls, structure shadows, and outcroppings which actors can move under partially.
-The foreground layer should be used with care, as it does not occlude when actors move under it, meaning that it can hide tokens from view and impair a player's ability to see what's happening on a map.
+The foreground layer is unique in that it does hot have any occlusion when actors move under it, unlike overhead tiles.

 Foreground layer images also need some level of transparency or they will make viewing the lower layers impossible.

 The weather contains all of the weather effects which are laid over the entirety of a scene.
 Overhead tiles marked as a roof can block weather for anything under them.
 Weather is set via the Scenes configuration window under the Ambience tab.

 The Effects Layer

 This layer contains lighting and vision, which affect the appearance of all layers under them, and control how much of it a controlled token with vision can see.
 The Lighting system works in tandem with the walls layer to calculate this.